hassanbuilds/currency_converter_flutter/README.md

 # 💱 Currency Converter App

 A **feature-rich Flutter currency converter** that delivers **real-time exchange rates** via an external API.
-The app focuses on a clean, modern user experience with an updated UI, light & dark themes, favorites, charts, and a detailed conversion history.
+The app focuses on a clean, modern user experience with an updated UI, light & dark themes, favorites, charts, conversion history, and intelligent error handling.

 ---

 ## 🚀 Overview

 This app allows users to convert currencies using **live exchange rates** fetched from an API.
-It also helps users track their activity and preferences through favorites and conversion history, making it more than just a basic converter.
+It tracks user preferences through favorites and conversion history, and includes error handling for a smoother experience.

 ---